EliasNehme/DeepSTORM3D/README.md

 # Learning a localization model

 To learn a localization model for your setup, you need to supply a calibrated phase mask (e.g. using beads on the coverslip), and generate a new parameter settings script similar to the ones in the `Demos` folder.
-The `Docs` folder includes a pdf file with snapshots detailing the steps in `demo1.py` to ease the user introduction to DeepSTORM3D.
+The `Docs` folder includes the pdf file `demo1_documentation.pdf` with snapshots detailing the steps in `demo1.py` to ease the user introduction to DeepSTORM3D.
 Please go through these while trying `demo1.py` to get a grasp of how the code works.

 # Citation